rogue-hack-lab/rogue-hack-lab.github.io/_projects/Micro-Drone-Race/index.md

 ---

-Test your hand at flying one of our mini drones through our custom built lightup course.
+Test your hand at flying one of our mini drones through our custom built light up course.
 Think you have what it takes to compete?

 <!-- more -->

-The micro drone (quadcopter) race cource is built using [Particle.io](http://Particle.io) Photon IOT development boards and hoops containing WS2812 LEDs ([NeoPixels](https://learn.adafruit.com/adafruit-neopixel-uberguide/overview)).
+The micro drone (quadcopter) race course is built using [Particle.io](http://Particle.io) Photon IOT development boards and hoops containing WS2812 LEDs ([NeoPixels](https://learn.adafruit.com/adafruit-neopixel-uberguide/overview)).

 [source code](https://github.com/rogue-hack-lab/drone-racing)